 Start by studying human anatomy and proportions.
 Then, look at existing comic book art for inspiration.
 Practice sketching basic poses first.

-Well, start by observing real-life poses and body movements.
-That gives you a good foundation.
-Then, practice sketching basic shapes to build the pose.
+Well, start by observing real-life poses and using references.
+Also, practice sketching basic shapes to build the pose structure.

 To draw comic book characters in action well, you should focus on exaggerating the poses for effect.
 Pay attention to the flow of lines and use shading to add depth.
 Plus, keep practicing to improve your skills.